FREE CASE EVALUATIONS (347) 531-0821

 Dealing with a disability is trying enough, even at the best of times.
 When you are in this situation and find yourself denied benefits which are rightly yours, it adds a whole other level of stress.
 No one wants to feel like they are treated as a second-class citizen, but sometimes the feeling is unavoidable in such situations.
 You ask yourself “What do I need to do?
 I thought the social safety net was there for me.”
 The best answer is to find a local disability lawyer with experience in obtaining benefits for their clients.

 If you find yourself in this situation, seeking benefits on behalf of a disabled young person in your life, you need the assistance of a lawyer with experience in securing child disability benefits.
-The Law Office of Robert C. Buckley, Esq. uses an arsenal of experience and skills for all our clients who are denied benefits.
+The Law Office of Robert C. Buckley uses an arsenal of experience and skills for all its clients who are denied benefits.
 We strive mightily on behalf of our clients, so they get what they are owed and deserve.

 Contact our firm for a champion in your fight to secure social security disability and LTD long term benefits.
 We proudly serve Manhattan, NY, and the surrounding boroughs.